Simple Machines: Guests (2014)

 Prof. Gardner has published more than 40 refereed research papers and 2 textbooks and is a registered professional engineer in Idaho and Pennsylvania.
 Prior to his appointment at Boise State, Dr. Gardner spent 13 years on the faculty at the Pennsylvania State University in University Park, where his research in dynamic systems and controls led to publications in such diverse fields as railroad freight car dynamics and adaptive control of artificial hearts.

-Dr. John Gardner was a guest scientist for this topic in 2006.
+Dr. John Gardner was also a guest scientist for this topic in 2006.

 Click on a Topic: